top of page

 • Frequent thoughts of death or suicide

-Being away from home, especially for an extended period, will inevitably affect mood, sometimes contributing to depressive feelings or emotional changes that may lead to depression.
-Our therapists, with their understanding of the unique challenges faced by expats, can provide a bridge to navigating depression away from home.
-This support is tailored to address the particular stresses of living abroad and adapting to a new culture.
+• Depression in Expats: Being away from home for an extended period will inevitably affect mood, sometimes contributing to depressive feelings or emotional changes that may lead to depression.
+Our therapists can provide support tailored to address the particular stresses of living abroad and adapting to a new culture.

 At The Psychology Atelier, our approach to counselling and therapy for depression is grounded in the Attachment Framework.
-Each client is seen as a unique individual, not solely defined by their condition.
-This creates the safe and trusting environment where we work together to understand and manage the unique challenges of your depression.
 We prioritise building a secure therapeutic relationship, enabling you to explore your experiences with empathy and without judgement.

 Evidence-Based Techniques for Depression Management